indykorpong/snake_ai/README.md

 # Snake-game-bot

-A project that uses image processing and pathfinding algorithm to play Snake game
+A program that uses image processing and pathfinding algorithm to play Snake game